skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "You don't even know why they're chasing you, do you?"

-Eomier shook his head, he had no idea.
+Eomer shook his head, he had no idea.
 Eldon informed him that his father had become quite well known as Reginald's lap dog, making more than a few enemies.
 It was the first time he first heard the other side life on Grey Moor, away from the keep and the school.
 He heard of